hypernumbers/hypernumbers.org/index.md

 The other one is less familiar unless you are in the internet game:

 <div class='well text-primary'>I will invest in any technology business that can turn a $10bn market into a $1bn one</div>

+This is why we are going to release Hypernumbers as an open source product - like WordPress - so that you can download it and run it yourself for free.
+If we can help you make your business run better, we can make money.
+Its a great model.

+Before we can release it we need to finalise some stuff, like intellectual property, and documentation to make it easy to install.

+If you have read this far, you must be interested, so please sign up for our mailing list.
+We won't spam you, you can unsubscribe at any time.
+We will also send you a **FREE** ebook on Hypernumbers so you can read up about what it can do.